UoMResearchIT/training/induction.md

 This is extra work because if the learner brings their laptop and can't access eduroam, this can be a deal breaker.
-A 'conference plus' temporary account can be requested in advance, which gives a log in for the trainnig PCs.
+A 'conference plus' temporary account can be requested in advance, which gives a log in for the training PCs.
 It's extra admin, so we only want to do this if the external applicant is paying to attend a course.
 This is currently being investigated as a thing.

 ## External trainers